The world of olive oil From the heart of the Mediterranean

-We also use these somewhat more intense and persistent varieties: Nocellara del Belice, Ogliarola Garganica, Tonda Iblea, Coratina, Frantoio, Moraiolo
+Also use these somewhat more intense and persistent varieties: Nocellara del Belice, Ogliarola Garganica, Tonda Iblea, Coratina, Frantoio, Moraiolo

 Those with the fruitiest and most balanced flavors are: Coratina, Ogliarola Barese, Frantoio, Leccino, Cima di Bitonto, Cima di Mola.

-We also work with these somewhat more intense and persistent varieties: Hojiblanca, Cornicabra and very early cropped Picual, Picudo, Verdeal, Arbequina.
+Also work with these somewhat more intense and persistent varieties: Hojiblanca, Cornicabra and very early cropped Picual, Picudo, Verdeal, Arbequina.